iterative/ldb-resources/documentation/Command-summary.md

 `STAGE` command creates an LDB workspace at a given `<workspace_folder>` for dataset `<name>`.
 The destination folder is expected to be empty.
 If LDB repository has no dataset `<name>`, a new dataset is created.
 If `<name>` references an existing dataset, it is staged out (but not automaticlly instantiated).

 If workspace is not empty, `STAGE` checks if it holds a clean dataset, and clobbers it.
 If `<workspace_folder>` holds a dirty dataset, a warning and a status of this dataset are printed before failure.
-If `<workspace_folder>` is not empty but does not hold an LDB dataset, a reminder for `--force` is printed.
+If `<workspace_folder>` is not empty but does not hold an LDB dataset, a reminder to use `--force` is printed.

 *Use case:*